Which FPL players are suspended or nearing a one-match ban?

 As mentioned in the introduction, the yellow card threshold is raised to ten after a team’s 19th league fixture.

-That is not to be confused with Gameweek 19: due to the raft of postponements over the last month, only seven teams will fulfill their 19th league fixture in the coming Gameweek.
+That is not to be confused with Gameweek 19: due to the raft of postponements over the last month, only four teams have fulfilled or will fulfill their 19th league fixture in the current round of matches.

 |Club